Anna Heringer is Honorary Professor of the UNESCO Chair in Earthen Architecture, Construction Cultures, and Sustainable Development.

 She studied architecture at the University of Arts and Industrial Design in Linz, Austria.

 She lectures worldwide and was visiting professor at universities in Stuttgart, Linz, Vienna, and Alghero.
 She received the Loeb Fellowship (2011) at the Harvard Graduate School of Design, Cambridge, MA, USA; adding – in the form of an installation – a ‘Mud Hall’ of rammed earth to the school’s Gund Hall, together with Martin Rauch, students, faculty, and the Loeb Fellow Class.

 She teaches a design studio focused on earthen architecture at the Swiss Federal Institute of Technology (ETH Zurich) together with Martin Rauch.

 She was winner of the Holcim Awards Bronze 2011 Africa Middle East for “Training center for sustainable construction, Marrakesh, Morocco”.

 Anna Heringer presented “A few notes from a discussion about de-materialization” at the inaugural Holcim Roundtable held at MIT Endicott House, Boston, USA in 2014 and also participated in the 2nd Holcim Roundtable held in Einsiedeln, Switzerland (2015) and 3rd Roundtable at the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2018).

-She will be a workshop moderator for From manual to digital and vice versa: Digitalization, labor, and construction at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+She was a workshop moderator for From manual to digital and vice versa: Digitalization, labor, and construction at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.